For the 2019-2020 Biennium, Senator Hoffman has continued to advocate for the following:

 Autism Treatment Options and Coverage Expansion

-In each of the last four HHS budgets, the Senate has included measures to lessen the burden for families with children diagnosed with Autism Spectrum Disorder.
+In each of the last four HHS budgets, the Senate has included measures to help families with children with Autism.
 Senator Hoffman has supported all of the Senate’s proposals and the final Conference Committee compromises.
 Some of the provisions include reducing the fees paid by parents of autistic children when they are accessing treatment, establishing a benefit in public programs to cover Autism-specific treatment, and requiring insurance companies to cover treatment of Autism in the private market.
 (HHS 2013 Budget, 05/18/13, H.F.
 1233) (Omnibus Supp.
 2014 Budget, 05/16/14, H.F.
 3172) (HHS 2015 Budget, 05/17/15, S.F.
 1458) (Omnibus Supp.
 2016 Budget, 04/28/16, H.F.
 2749)

 Nursing Home Funding